Peripli/specification/api.md

 `GET /v1/resource/:resource_id/state`

-`:resource_id` MUST be the ID of a previously created resource that contains a state.
+`:resource_id` MUST be the ID of a previously created resource.

 #### Headers